- The TV picture is too big, or looks zoomed in too much so that you can't read the text crawling along the bottom of a

-If none of that resolves the issue, then the problem is coming from whatever is feeding the TV, such as a cable box, satellite receiver, DVD player, digital media player, or even the original source.
+If none of that resolves the issue, then the problem is coming from whatever source is feeding the TV, such as a cable box, satellite receiver, DVD player, or digital media device.
 (If you made any changes to the TV settings, be sure to set them back the way they were.)

-If the remote for that device does not have such buttons, go to the menu and select the option with either the word "OPTIONS" or "SET UP".
-Then, look for another option containing the word "ASPECT", "ZOOM" or "SIZE".
-Make note of the current setting, and then change it and see if you can find one that will cause the TV picture to fill the screen like it did.
+If the remote for that device does not have such buttons, go to the menu and select the option named either "OPTIONS" or "SET UP".
+Then, look for another choice containing the word "ASPECT", "ZOOM" or "SIZE".
+Make note of the current mode, and then advance the setting and see if you can find a mode that will cause the TV picture to fill the screen like it did.

-If none of these procedures resolve the issue, navagate to menu and look for an option containing the word "FORMAT" or "RESOLUTION".
-It should be set to either "720p", "1080i", or "1080p" for a wide-screen display.
+If the above procedures do not resolve the issue, try looking for a menu option containing the word "FORMAT" or "RESOLUTION".
+It should be set to either "720p", "1080i", or "1080p".

 Automatic TV Settings

-If you can get the picture to look right for some programs, channels, or movies, but not for the one you want, it may be because of the way the TV is dealing (or not dealing) with the particular digital format of that source.
-To resolve this, some wide-screen TVs have a switchable feature that can recognize the non-wide-screen format and correct for it by automatically changing the picture size.
+Some TVs have an optional feature that can recognize a non-wide-screen signal, and will correct for it by automatically changing the picture size.
 This feature goes by many names depending on the brand.
-Many times the options will include modes such as "STRETCH", "CROP", and "NATIVE".
-To see if your TV has these modes you will need to explore the options available in your Picture menu, or read the owner's manual.
+Many times the options will include modes such as "STRETCH", "CROP", or "NATIVE".
+To see if your TV has these modes you will need to explore the options available in the Picture menu, or read the owner's manual.
 For more information, read Why does my TV picture not fit the screen?

 Limitations of Using HDMI Cables